vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

    - <span class="small">"Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect."
 (Romans 12:2 ESV)</span>
    - <span class="small">"Whatever you do, work heartily, as for the Lord and not for men" (Colossians 3:23 ESV)</span>
    - <span class="small">"And do not turn aside after empty things that cannot profit or deliver, for they are empty."
 (1 Samuel 12:21 ESV)</span>
 3. **Do not take the name of God in vain** becomes **Be grateful for all blessings of your life and stay positive.
-Steer your emotions towards the meaningful and positive.**
+Steer your emotions and mind towards the meaningful and positive.**
    - <span class="small">"A man without self-control is like a city broken into and left without walls."
 (Galatians 6:5 ESV)</span>
    - <span class="small">"Like a city whose walls are broken through is a person who lacks self-control."
 (Proverbs 25:28 ESV)</span>
    - <span class="small">"Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God."
 (Philippians 4:6 ESV)</span>